Phi Delta Theta: 20th century

-Members of the fraternity also played a crucial role on the homefront.
+Members of the fraternity also played a crucial role on the home front.
 Among those were Elmer Davis, the head of the Office of War Information; Byron Price, the head of the Office of Censorship; and Ted Gamble, the National Director of the War Finance Division.

 When World War II ended, the fraternity experienced a surge in membership as many veterans attended college under the GI Bill.
 On December 15, 1945, the groundbreaking of the present-day General Headquarters building took place.
 One of the features of the headquarters was a permanent war memorial honoring all Phis who lost their lives during WWII and previous wars.

-Second half of the 20th century

 After the end of World War II, the fraternity was confronted with the social changes sweeping college campuses in the United States.
-Like many fraternities, Phi Delta Theta had a restrictive clause barring membership to African-Americans, Asians, Jews, and Muslims.
+Like many fraternities, Phi Delta Theta had a restrictive clause barring membership to African Americans, Asians, Jews, and Muslims.
 Specifically the term "white persons of full Aryan blood" was the subject of strong opposition among many members in light of Nazi ideology in the recently fought war, although there had been dissenting voices regarding this long before the clause became controversial among its members.
 This clause was added to the Code of Phi Delta Theta in 1910.
-However, by the 1946 convention there was an open discussion regarding this topic.
+However, by the 1946 convention, there was an open discussion regarding this topic.
 Impassioned sentiment from many alumni as well as undergraduates coupled with the changing demographic of the college scene caused Phi Delta Theta to re-examine its membership.
 Years of debate followed; however, by 1954, Phi Delta Theta eliminated the clause and became one of the first fraternities to eliminate any restriction based on race, color, or creed.
 Only a year earlier, Phi Delta Theta had suspended its chapters at Amherst and Williams College for pledging minorities.